cybercongress/cybercongress/ecosystem/cyber~Ecosystem development paper.md

 This does not mean we have solely concentrated on onboarding a single type or one type of users.
 No. This does mean that we will focus our future work around onboarding those peers first.

+**Metrics and TA**<br>
+*TA*: Young generations of users. <br>
+*Measure Metrics*: padawanMetric | % of referencing incoming links from SN to the total amount of incoming links to understand the involvement of younger generations (websites primarily used by younger people).

 ## Metrics, measurements and success
 **Market fit and value of metrics**<br>
 We should be able to measure our success.
 This will allow us to glue all of the blocks into one chain and will allow contributors to contribute, by seeing the desired case along with a metric for that case.

 There are 2 parts I would propose to go about this.
 One is understanding the market fit and the growth metrics (yes, the ecosystem != marketing, but in today's reality, engineers should contribute to the growth if we want to succeed).
-Those can be in turn, used for measuring the above-mentioned blocks, but I would like to propose to further separate them.
+And the already above-mentioned metrics to measuring the above blocks of focus.

 A project should have (a) a market fit (b) be able to measure retention.
 A project should also consider that retention measurements should apply to your projects needs, wishes and desires.
 And (c) be able to understand the usefulness of his instruments.
 This means that while a market cap might sound like the single, good-enough metric - it isn't.
 It doesn't show any specifics for a particular project.
 Success cannot be measured by quantity.
 We need several instruments that can shape any product on any market.